-One of the most celebrated tourist destinations in the world, and with good reason - the country really does have it all- from some of the most beautiful scenery in the world, to hordes of the world's finest art treasures, to the idyllic Mediterranean climate and some of the best food on the planet.*
+Italy is one of the most celebrated tourist destinations in the world, and with good reason - the country really does have it all.
+It not only boasts some of the most beautiful scenery the world has to offer, hordes of priceless art treasures, and the idyllic Mediterranean climate, but also some of the best food on the planet… mmmm… Pizza!

 Whether you're headed to the mountains which run the length of the country, or to the rolling hills and rustic feel of Tuscany, having travel insurance which covers you for essentials like your personal possessions, emergency medical expenses and legal expenses is really important.

 We are travel insurance specialists, and genuinely believe that our policies can offer policies to suit your needs at a budget-friendly price.
 Furthermore, you don’t have to worry about sifting through hundreds of options – our policies all offer the same great levels of cover, all you have to do is choose the excess you would like to pay in the event of a claim (ranging from £150 to nothing at all!).

 Now, it is not all about the food, even if it is amazing!
 There are so many amazing places to see in Italy, so we have given you a few options below of some to add to your to-do list while you’re there.

 *All information and prices correct as at August 2018.

 As a British National, you will not require a visa to enter Italy.

 However, always ensure that your passport is in date and is valid for the whole duration of your stay, as you won’t be covered if you need to cancel because of this!